-What once was a chapel from 1904, is now a creative residence and design studio located in the Swedish countryside.
+What once was a chapel built in 1904, now stands a creative studio and gallery located in the Swedish countryside.
 A unique historical dwelling converted into a meeting space for artistic exploration, creativity and rural simplicity.

 The renovation and return to life of this chapel was conceived as an artistic project.
-I wanted to make something beautiful that encompasses my universe.
+I wanted to create something meaningful that encompasses my universe.
 Although it was the first home that has felt like my own, there is a certain nomadism present in my spirit that prevents me from seeing it as a definitive anchorage.
-And this nomadism in some way is also present in the very spirit of the house, because, in fact, it was a chapel for missionaries who probably travelled a lot.
+And this nomadism in some way is also present in the very spirit of the house, because in fact, this was a chapel for missionaries who probably travelled a lot.

 I designed this art nouveau-inspired poster based on biblical illustrations from the early 1900s, for the reopening of Öndebo Missionshus in Sweden.